 3. Trial & Error

 Some soil just doesn’t have enough nutrients to grow certain plants and vegetables or requires special preparation.
-But of course until you try to sew the seeds first hand you can never be sure.
-What goes mad in your garden?
+But of course until you try to sew the seeds first hand you can never be sure (unless of course you have already invested in special soil evaluation equipment).
+What goes mad in your garden and requires little maintenance?
 And what needs a lot of TLC?
 Is this volume of care worth the result?

 You have to DO.
-It is fundamental that you try things to gain better understanding, what might not work in an overnight instant might be a long term gain.
+It is fundamental that you try things to gain better understanding.
+What might not work in an overnight instant might be a long term gain.
 Then again it might not, ever, but this in itself can provide a lot of insight.
-It can shape your marketing campaigns moving forward and steer you closer to the areas that your audience are interested in.
-Worse case you are still gaining exposure for trying, maybe just not the audience interaction you are looking for.
+It can shape your digital marketing campaigns moving forward and steer you closer to the areas that your online audience are interested in.
+These lessons will make the following years online marketing strategy all the better.
+And the worse case scenario is that you are still gaining exposure for all the trying.
 Try and do more.

 4. Feed & Water

 Overfeeding and overwatering can hinder the development of certain plants.
 It’s about correct timing, watching the weather and understanding the requirement of the plant.

 Audiences are the same across industry.
 ‘Authority‘ is a huge term associated with being online.
 Google is using a type of authority indicator as a part of it’s algorithm ranking this means that website content needs to be informative and compelling, perhaps even shareable (we love it when our content gets shared – wink wink).
 Therefore quality over quantity, overfeeding online audience could backfire and result in a lesser following, you business might be perceived as a bit of a ‘spammer’.
 Yes it’s important to nurture, but ensure that it is quality, informative, helpful and shareable.